-The Set at Chanel Couture Featured a Giant Replica of The Eiffel Tower
+The Set at Chanel Couture Involved a Giant Replica of The Eiffel Tower

 The real thing lies just a hop across the river Seine, but Karl Lagerfeld is not a man to bother with such trifles.
 Today in Paris, for his Chanel fall 2017 Haute Couture show, he built a giant replica of the Eiffel Tower smack bang in the middle of the Grand Palais.

-The set provided a breezy backdrop for a winter’s stroll on the Champ de Mars and, as we all know, a winter stroll requires a good boot.
+The set provided a breezy backdrop for a winter stroll on the Champ de Mars and, as we all know, a winter stroll requires a good boot.
 Mr Lagerfeld delivered.

 A prim Victorian style with hook and eye closures got the Chanel treatment with patent leather detailing and clear Plexi glass heel.
 It came in both tricky-to-pull-off mid-calf lengths and those soaring someplace above the knee.
 The latter, especially, will appeal to a more modest clientele or those more advanced in years and deeper of wallet.